Enemy of the Sun

 Enemy of the Sun is the fourth studio album by American post-metal band Neurosis.
 It was originally released on Alternative Tentacles in 1993 and later reissued on Neurot Recordings in 1999.
 The album was reissued with new cover artwork on April 20, 2010.
 On February 14, 2012, a fully remastered version was released on vinyl via Relapse Records.
+This album is the last Neurosis album to feature Simon McIlroy, who would be replaced with Noah Landis on future albums.

+Though not as acclaimed as its predecessor, Souls at Zero, or its successor, Through Silver in Blood, the album has nonetheless been positively received.

+Content

+Though their previous album, Souls at Zero, was a dramatic step forward for the band's post-metal direction, Enemy of the Sun is where this style became codified, with The Quietus observing that "at the time few could have predicted this black hole of agonizingly precise metal riffs, unnerving backmasking, industrial folkisms and extensive sampling".

 The album opens with a sample from the movie adaptation of The Sheltering Sky.
 Coincidentally, the album Scenes from the Second Storey by The God Machine, released in the same year as Enemy of the Sun, opens with the same sample.

+Cover Art

 The cover artwork depicts a statue from Toddington Manor in Gloucestershire, England – the subject is unknown but is most likely Saint Thomas Becket.
 Simon Marsden is the original photographer.

-This album is the last Neurosis album to feature Simon McIlroy.